All Posts

 • Always having to have a bathroom plan and to know exactly where the closest bathrooms are

-• Chronic exhaustion/fatigue from the illness, the medications, and from inability to sleep due to constant need for bathroom trips
+• Inability to sleep due to constant need for bathroom trips

 • Hard to treat anemia from blood loss